dvarilek/laravel-snap/README.md

 ### Capturing Nested Related Attributes

-For deeply nested related attributes the same prefix rules apply.
-You can capture them by capturing them like this:
+You can capture deeply nested related attributes by capturing them like this:
+The same prefix rules apply.
 ```php
 use Dvarilek\LaravelSnap\ValueObjects\{SnapshotDefinition, RelationDefinition}